MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 Local storage of update files is the default option when you install and configure WSUS.
 This option can save bandwidth on the corporate connection to the Internet because client computers download updates directly from the local WSUS server.

-This option requires that the server have sufficient disk space to store all needed updates. at a minimum, WSUS requires 20 GB to store updates locally; however, we recommend 30 GB based on tested variables.
+This option requires that the server has sufficient disk space to store all needed updates. at a minimum, WSUS requires 20 GB to store updates locally; however, we recommend 30 GB based on tested variables.

 #### Remote storage on Microsoft Update servers